dokutan/mouse_m908/README.md

 Each line contains an action and a parameter separated by a tab.
 Supported actions are:
 - down	⟨key⟩
 - up	⟨key⟩
+- delay ⟨1-255⟩

 example.macro for an example, keymap.md section Keyboard keys/Keys for a list of recognized Keys.
+Supported mousebuttons (up and down):
+- mouse_left
+- mouse_right
+- mouse_middle

 ## TODO
 ~~Button remapping is not (yet) fully supported: macros and keyboard keys aren't implemented.~~ Macros are currently missing some features:
-- [ ] delay between keys
+- [x] delay between keys
-- [ ] mousebuttons
+- [x] mousebuttons